IhsanNurohman/sampAntiCheats/README.md

-# Pateeer Basic Anti Cheat
+# IhsanNurohman Basic Anti Cheat

 ## A SAMP Basic Anti Cheat - Plug and Easy to Use